Gurpreet06/ICMP-Data-Exfiltration/README.md

 # ICMP-Data-Exfiltration

-This program is used to send data over the network inside "ICMP Packets", with the help of the "PING" command.
-You can send any type of file over the network between two hosts simply by pinging the destination host.
+This program is used to send data over the network within "ICMP Packets", with the help of the "PING" command. we can send any type of file over the network between two hosts with the help of this script.

 ## Examples of How To Use
-The program has two files.
+The program works with two files.

-First one "icmp_exfiltration.py", this file we will use as a receiver by running this file we will automatically start listening for any icmp packet that are coming towards our host machine, once we start receiving packets this file will automatically decode the message and print it to the display.
+First one "icmp_exfiltration.py", this file we will use as a receiver by running this file we will automatically start listening for any "ICMP packets" that are coming towards our host machine, once we start receiving packets this script will automatically decode the message and print it to the display.

-Second file "icmp_sendData.py", with the help of this file we will send the file we want to another host where it is listening for our communication, we just need to provide the destination "IP-Address" and "FILE NAME" and the script will automatically convert our data into "HEXADECIMAL" and send it to its destination.
+Second file "icmp_sendData.py", with the help of this script we can send any type of file we want to another host where it is listening for our communication, we just need to provide the destination "IP-Address" and "FILE NAME" to the script, and it will automatically convert our data into "HEXADECIMAL" and send it to its destination.

 ### Help Menu
 #### icmp_exfiltration.py